Distal Biceps Repair

 Distal biceps repair is a surgical procedure to restore a ruptured or torn distal biceps and tendon, caused by an injury.

-Dr. Okoroha has extensive training in distal biceps repair and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in distal biceps repair and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Indications for the Procedure